switch-model/switch/docs/Pandas.md

 ```

 The same dataframe can be expressed without the custom index as follows.
-Here the date is a column just like the others and the index is the default
+Here the date is a column just like the others and the index is the
-numbered index.
+default index (just the row number).

 ```
         date         A         B         C         D